Operation Rheinübung: Background

 The aim of the operation was for Bismarck and Prinz Eugen to break into the Atlantic and attack Allied shipping.
 Grand Admiral Erich Raeder's orders to Admiral Günther Lütjens were that "the objective of the Bismarck is not to defeat enemies of equal strength, but to tie them down in a delaying action, while preserving her combat capacity as much as possible, so as to allow Prinz Eugen to get at the merchant ships in the convoy" and "The primary target in this operation is the enemy's merchant shipping; enemy warships will be engaged only when that objective makes it necessary and it can be done without excessive risk".

 To support and provide facilities for the capital ships to refuel and rearm, German Naval Command (OKM) established a network of tankers and supply ships in the Rheinübung operational area.
 Seven tankers and two supply ships were sent as far afield as Labrador in the west and the Cape Verde Islands in the south.

-Lütjens had requested that Raeder delay Rheinübung long enough either for Scharnhorst to complete repairs to her engines and be made combat-worthy and to rendezvous at sea with Bismarck and Prinz Eugen or for Bismarck's sister ship Tirpitz to accompany them.
-Raeder had refused, as Scharnhorst would not be ready until early July.
-The crew of the newly completed Tirpitz was not yet fully trained, and over Lütjens's protests Raeder ordered Rheinübung to go ahead.
-Raeder's principal reason for going ahead was his knowledge of the upcoming Operation Barbarossa, where the Kriegsmarine was going to play only a small, supporting role, and his desire to score a major success with a battleship before Barbarossa that might impress upon Hitler the need not to cut the budget for capital ships.
+Lütjens had requested that Raeder delay Rheinübung long enough either for Scharnhorst to complete repairs to her engines and be made combat-worthy, allowing her to rendezvous at sea with Bismarck and Prinz Eugen; or for Bismarck's sister ship Tirpitz to accompany them.
+Raeder had refused, as Scharnhorst would not be made ready to sail until early July.
+The crew of the newly completed Tirpitz was not yet fully trained, and over Lütjens's protests, Raeder ordered Rheinübung to go ahead.
+Raeder's principal reason for going ahead was his knowledge of the upcoming Operation Barbarossa, where the Kriegsmarine was going to play only a small, supporting role.
+Raeder's desire was to score a major success with a battleship before Barbarossa, an act that might impress upon Hitler the need not to cut the budget for capital ships.